General information about financial assessments

 Can somebody attend the financial assessment with me?

-When attending a financial assessment, you can have people with you to support you and offer their views.
-This could be a carer, family member, friend or anyone else that you trust.
+Yes, you can have people with you to support you and offer their views.
+This could be a carer, family member or friend, or anyone else that you trust.

-If you feel that you will find the financial assessment process difficult and you don’t have anybody to assist you, you can arrange for an advocate to attend the assessment to help you get your views across.
-If you think that this would be helpful you can contact Knowsley’s Advocacy Hub on 0300 3030 624 and arrange this.
+If you think you will find the financial assessment process difficult and you don’t have anyone to help you, you can arrange for someone called an advocate to attend the assessment to help you get your views across.
+If you think this would be helpful you can contact Knowsley’s Advocacy Hub on 0300 3030 624 and tell them you need help with a financial assessment.

-Giving away money or assets, to avoid care charges is referred to as ‘deprivation of assets’.
-When the Council are considering whether giving away money or property has been a deliberate deprivation of assets, they will take the following points into consideration:
+Giving away money or assets (can be capital or income), to avoid care charges is referred to as ‘deprivation of assets’.
+When the Council is considering whether there has been a deliberate deprivation of assets, it will consider the following:

 - If you knew you would need care and support at the time you gave away your assets